Warning: Playing “Stairway to Heaven” Is Prohibited

 Any mention of lawsuits and hot coffee invariably invokes the grossly misunderstood “McDonald’s coffee spill” case of Stella Liebeck, a 79-old-woman who suffered third-degree burns after spilling a stryrofoam, takeout cup of McDonald’s coffee on her legs.

 I apologize for the gruesome picture, but a large part of the misunderstanding of this case comes from people not appreciating that Ms. Liebeck suffered extremely severe injuries.
 There are much worse pictures of her injuries available on the internet.
 There is also a ton of information, and misinformation, out there about the McDonald’s case.
 Here (scroll down to “Public Perceptions: The McDonald’s Coffee Spill”) and here are a couple accounts of the facts.
-You might also want to check out the movie, Hot Coffee.
+You might also want to check out the movie, Hot Coffee, which explores the McDonald’s case and, more generally, the tort reform movement.

 Canadian coffee cup warning